Jay Crawford (American football)

-Jalyn Crawford is an American college football cornerback for the Auburn Tigers.
+Jalyn Crawford is an American college football cornerback for the Ole Miss Rebels.
+He previously played for the Auburn Tigers.

 Early life

 Crawford attended Parkview High School in Lilburn, Georgia.
 He was selected to play in the 2024 Under Armour All-American Game.
 He committed to Auburn University to play college football.

 College career

 Crawford entered his true freshman year at Auburn in 2024 as a backup before becoming a starter in the fourth game of the season against the Oklahoma Sooners.
 He recorded his first career interception against the Kentucky Wildcats.